Haydyn1551/ZephyrOS/README.md

 # ZephyrOS
-Operating System written in C
+Operating System written in C and Assembly

+ZephyrOS will be an OS like windows but a little bit different